 You don’t have to go indigo, though: black jeans can look just as smart, if not smarter.

-You don’t need us to nominate trainers, as we did that in our business-casual guide, and you probably own a viable pair.
-A more useful addition to your smart-casual arsenal is a pair of shoes that don’t make you feel like you’re going on a night out to a bad club.
+You don’t need us to nominate trainers, and you probably own a viable pair.
+A more useful addition to your smart casual arsenal is a pair of shoes that don’t make you feel like you’re going on a night out to a bad club.